 M.A.T.: Initial Teaching Certification.

-M.S.Ed.: Education including School Counseling, Speech-Language Pathology (pending accreditation for fall 2013), Student Affairs & College Counseling.
+M.S.Ed.: Education including Literacy, Principal/Supervisor, Principal/School Administrator/Supervisor, School Counseling, Special Education, Speech-Language Pathology, Student Affairs & College Counseling.

-M.B.A.: Business Administration (tracks in Accounting, Finance, Real Estate; concentration in Healthcare Management).
+M.B.A.: Business Administration (tracks in Accounting, Finance, Real Estate).

-M.S.: Computer Science (tracks in Computer Networks, Databases & Intelligent Information Systems, Security of Computer Systems & Networks), Homeland Security (beginning fall 2013), Software Engineering.
+M.S.: Computer Science (tracks in Computer Networks, Databases & Intelligent Information Systems, Security of Information Systems & Networks), Homeland Security, Information Systems, Physician Assistant, Professional Counseling, Software Engineering.

 M.S.W.: Social Work (concentrations in Clinical Practice with Families & Children, International & Community Development).

-GRADUATE CERTIFICATES: Autism, Computer Science Software Design & Development, Criminal Justice Administration, Forensic Nursing, Homeland Security, Human Resources Management & Communication, Public Service Communication Specialist, School Nursing, School Nursing—Non-Instructional, Software Development, Software Engineering, Strategic Public Relations and New Media, Teaching English to Speakers of Other Languages (TESOL).
+GRADUATE CERTIFICATES: Autism, Computer Science Software Design & Development, Criminal Justice Administration, Forensic Nursing, Homeland Security, Human Resources Management & Communication, Professional Counseling, Public Service Communication Specialist, School Nursing, School Nursing—Non-Instructional, Software Development, Software Engineering, Strategic Public Relations & New Media, Teaching English to Speakers of Other Languages (TESOL).

-GRADUATE CERTIFICATION ENDORSEMENT PROGRAMS: Bilingual/Bicultural, Chinese (Certificate of Eligibility with Advanced Standing), Early Childhood, English as a Second Language, Learning Disabilities Teacher-Consultant, Student Assistance Coordinator, Supervisor, Teacher of Students with Disabilities.
+GRADUATE AND POST-MASTER'S ENDORSEMENT PROGRAMS: Bilingual/Bicultural, Chinese (Certificate of Eligibility with Advanced Standing), Early Childhood, English as a Second Language, Learning Disabilities Teacher-Consultant, Student Assistant Coordinator, Supervisor, Teacher of Students with Disabilities.

-POST-MASTER'S ENDORSEMENT PROGRAMS: Accounting, Adult-Gerontological Nurse Practitioner, Director of School Counseling Services, Family Nurse Practitioner, Family Psychiatric & Mental Health Nurse Practitioner, Healthcare Management, Nursing Administration, Nursing Education, Play Therapy.
+POST-MASTER'S CERTIFICATES: Accounting, Adult-Gerontological Primary Care Nurse Practitioner, Director of School Counseling Services, Family Nurse Practitioner, Family Psychiatric & Mental Health Nurse Practitioner, Nursing Administration, Nursing Education, Play Therapy.